 - Will the recipients of the reports be able to grasp the contents?

-Tip: Honest answers to the questions are an important prerequisite for your future reports.
+Our tip: Honest answers to these questions are an important prerequisite for your future reports.
 Their generation needs to be efficient, without unnecessary data baggage.
 A prior stakeholder analysis is advisable at any rate.

 PMO Reports for Different Stakeholders at the Company